 It’s important to make sure your website has everything it needs to capture leads.
 This might be a contact form or a newsletter subscription sign-up.
 Whatever method you choose, make it easy for your visitors to find.

 Make sure your website copy is top-notch, and learn how to optimize your website for lead capture to ensure your website is ready for business.

-Final Thoughts: How Much Does it Really Cost to Build a Website for a Small Business?
+Final Thoughts: How Much Does it Cost to Build a Website for a Small Business?

 Using WordPress or a website builder to create your small business website can save you thousands of dollars upfront — when you’re a small business, every penny counts.

-Get started on building your website by exploring your hosting options and getting a free domain, with SM Blog.
+Get started on building your website by exploring your hosting options and getting a free domain, with Blogspot.